 The border crossing that is best for you depends on whether your priority is just to make the crossing as quickly as possible or if duty-free shopping is also important.

+1 .
 The Peace Arch crossing is the main crossing and tends to be the busiest (it is, in fact, the third most active U.S./Canada border crossing, averaging about 4,000 cars per day).
-Not only is Peace Arch busy, it lacks duty-free shopping (duty-free shopping is available southbound only).
+Not only is Peace Arch busy, but it also lacks duty-free shopping (duty-free shopping is available southbound only).
 The adjacent Pacific Highway (the Truck Crossing) is open to non-commercial traffic, is generally faster than Peace Arch and has duty free shopping.

 Peace Arch traffic congestion peaks at 3 to 4 pm.
 NEXUS lanes are available northbound and southbound.